mikemix/jekyll-now/_posts/2017-8-22-proper-forms-in-zend-framework-2-3.md

 ---
 layout: post
-title: How forms should be done in ZF2/3
+title: How forms should be done in Zend Framework 2/3
 ---

 Zend Forms are great and flexible, however, even the official documentation does not show how to make them properly.
 Too many times had I seen people having trouble creating simple forms or form elements.